hanqizhang/hanqizhang.github.io/_posts/efficient-coding-orien/2024-06-23-efficient-coding-orien.md

 In \eqref{eq1} it may have appeared that $$H[r\\|\theta]$$ is only a function of \\(\theta\\) but not other visual features.
 But as we know, a V1 neuron is selective for both orientation and other features such as spatial frequency.
 This means that the firing rate \\(r\\) simultaneously or jointly encodes information about both \\(\theta\\) and frequency \\(f\\).

-To see why could matter in pathological cases, we rewrite \eqref{eq1} as:
+To see why this could matter in pathological cases, we rewrite \eqref{eq1} as:

 $$
 \begin{align}